cnl-monica/cnl-monica.github.io/README.md

 ## MONICA Repositories

-The project repositories (including the WIKI pages, Trac, and SVN server) of MONICA were originally maintained by the members of the group at the servers of [CNL](https://www.cnl.sk).
-Due to the high maintanence demands, these servers were shut down in 2016 and the core repositories moved to the university [GitLab](https://git.kpi.fei.tuke.sk/monica) repository **(only available in Slovakian language)**.
+The project repositories (including the WIKI pages, Trac, and SVN) of MONICA were originally maintained by the members of the group and hosted by [CNL](https://www.cnl.sk).
+Due to the high maintanence demands, these servers were shut down in 2016 and the core repositories moved to the [GitLab](https://git.kpi.fei.tuke.sk/monica) repository of the university department. **Note that these GitLab repositories are available only in Slovak language!**

-In 2018, the core repositories of MONICA were moved again to GitHub. **The tranlation of the repositories into English language is in progress** (last updated in December 2018).
+**In 2018, the core repositories of MONICA were moved again to GitHub.
+The tranlation of the repositories into English language is in progress** (last updated in December 2018).
+The repositories are as follow:

    * IPFIX Exporter developed by MONICA: [MyBeem](https://github.com/cnl-monica/mybeem)
    * IPFIX Collector developed by MONICA: [JXColl](https://github.com/cnl-monica/jxcoll)